-At the end of this phase, we will have a myriad intellectual collateral to evaluate and converge on a single solution on the next phase.
+At the end of this phase, we will have a myriad intellectual collateral visually documented to evaluate and converge on a single solution in the final phase.

-The last phase of this process is where we take all of the possibilities exposed during the first two phases and eliminate the wild and currently unfeasible ideas, honing in on the ones we feel the best about.
+The last phase of this process is where we take all of the possibilities exposed during the first two phases and eliminate the wild, unfeasible, and conflicting ideas, honing in on the ones we feel the best about as a team.

 Finally, we define Specific, Measurable, Actionable, Realistic, and Timely (SMART) success metrics which set collective expectations for next steps.

 After our in-person sessions, a Product Manager or Designer will polish the deliverables into our Blueprint document, which is a clean reference to future design and development.